 It was still early when we went to the café.
 Kevin asked me something and I agreed.
 It turned out I had agreed on the first stop of the day.
 We went in for breakfast and the other girl sat next to him.
 I didn’t mind.

-At first I didn’t know the new guys’ names and wanted to ask for them, but as the time passed I felt more and more embarrassed.
+At first, I didn’t know their names and wanted to ask for them, but as the time passed I felt more and more embarrassed.
 When Kevin agreed to take them with us I didn’t pay attention to what they said.
 They were strangers joining our road trip and I could only hope they would leave us alone again soon.
 Kevin laughed at my worried face, said we left to have fun and this was what we were doing.
 Strangers, however, weren’t my idea of fun.
 He told me to loosen up.
 I locked myself inside my head and threw the key out of the window.

 But the new guys seemed to have found it the next morning.
 I felt more and more drawn to him as my Kevin and his almost lover were also chatting away.
 To this day I have no clue what they ever talked about.

 R was friendly, charming and smelled of new, of rain on the roof and instant coffee and freshly cut grass.
 My quest for perfection stopped at him for a while.
 He told us he didn’t want to be anywhere else but on the open road.
 He longed for the clean feeling that only being away from what hurts can bring.
 I wanted to know what hurt, but he said it’s different for everyone, so I could just think about my story for a while; in the end, it feels just the same.

 “I think I’d like to know who you are,” I remember telling him.

 “Then get to know me,” he said.
-“I don’t need to tell you stories.
-Look at me.
-This is my only truth.
-All the rest are fractured realities with a taste of imagination.
-Osmosis.”
+“I don’t need to tell you any stories.
+Look at me and you’ll see all you need.
+The rest are just that: stories.
+Fractured realities with a taste of imagination.”